UCLComputerScience/SurfaceSuite4Classrooms/README.md

-# Project 52 for Year 1 Applied Software Development
+# COMP103P Project

-Surface Suite for Classrooms
-## Microsoft
+# Microsoft Student Sponsorship Program

+## Project to create the Surface Suite for Classrooms.
+An interactive learning game on the Surface Table platform utilizing the Surface Studio for data analysis.

+By:
+Adam Peace
+Prashan Karunakaran
+Zuka Murvanidze